Learn more about how BC Housing is helping builders prepare for new energy efficiency requirements.

 - Previously built energy efficient homes: to be granted this exemption, you must demonstrate that you have built a minimum of three Part 9 buildings that meet Step 3 or higher of the BC Energy Step Code within the last five years.
 You will need to provide the energy compliance report for the home to verify you’ve achieved this standard or provide proof that the home satisfied one of the following green-building certification programs: Natural Resources Canada’s R-2000, Passive House Institute, CHBA Net Zero Home and CHBA Net Zero Ready Home.
 If the home is not registered under your licence, you will need to provide evidence to demonstrate you were the general contractor.

 - Equivalent training: to be granted this exemption, you must provide completion certificates for courses that BC Housing has reviewed and determined is equivalent to the eight training modules.
 We continue to work with education providers who offer relevant training to review existing courses that may satisfy the BC Energy Step Code training modules.
 The BC Energy Step Code: Past and Current Equivalent Courses document provides an overview of some courses that have been considered equivalent to the BC Housing modules.
 Please note that some courses may only cover a few modules but not all eight.
 In that circumstance, you may be eligible to a partial exemption and would only be expected to take training in the modules you haven’t covered.
-A list of equivalent courses and the modules they cover will be posted to the website shortly.

 For licensees who are not exempt or only partially exempt through equivalent training, you will have to satisfy the Step Code condition through taking approved training.
 Approved training is available from a range of education providers.
 The Education Registry includes a list of approved courses with a new search function to easily identify modules.